Accidents Involving Underinsured Motorists

 While certain statewide laws mandate that motor vehicle operators carry some liability insurance, drivers involved in accidents too often find that they have an inadequate amount of insurance to cover the damages and injuries they cause—this is known as being underinsured.
 For those who are the victims in these types of accidents, it can be particularly worrying to learn that the person at fault for your injuries is incapable of taking rightful financial responsibility.

 If you were in an accident with an underinsured motorist and you are worried about collecting the full compensation to which you are entitled, our uninsured motorist attorneys may be able to help.
-We often deal with issues concerning underinsured motorists or uninsured motorists, our car accident lawyers can work with you and your insurance company to arrange just compensation for your auto accident injuries or damages.
+We often deal with issues concerning underinsured motorist claims or uninsured motorists, our lawyers can work with you and your insurance company to arrange just compensation for your auto accident injuries or damages.

 Underinsured motorist coverage (sometimes known as UIM) is a protective provision of full coverage insurance policies that covers you in case of an accident with someone who has minimal insurance that does not cover your injuries or damages.
 In Illinois, the minimum levels of liability insurance that all drivers must possess are the following: